mrram1570/course-flow-front/README.md

 **Use **

-Simply visit the [Project](https://github.com/mrram1570/course-flow-front.git) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made  will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected once.

 The only requirement is having Node.js & npm installed -